- Is a trusted counselor

 - Provides advice, guidance, and support to new interpretive professionals

-A NAI Region 7 Mentor is an knowledgeable professional interpretative veteran willing to share his/her experiences and offer support to an up-and-coming interpretive student or new professional.
+A NAI Region 7 Mentor is a knowledgeable and experienced professional willing to share their experiences and offer support to an up-and-coming interpretive student or new professional.

 Benefits of mentoring